Temettu

 In 1886 the temettu was increased to 5%, and it was also applied to wages and salaries; for most of the Ottoman empire, this was the first real income tax, in the modern sense.

 Temettu was paid annually; it was a graduated tax, with the rich liable to pay considerably more than the poor.
 By 1910, temettu revenue had reached 1 million livres per year; the same as tobacco and petrol duties, and less than the revenue from customs.

-Farmers who did not participate in commerce were eventually exempted from temettu, after early attempts at taxation - they paid other farm taxes instead, such as a new form of âşâr which was imposed as part of the same tax reforms.
+After early attempts at taxation, farmers who did not participate in commerce were eventually exempted from temettu.
+They paid other farm taxes instead, such as a new form of âşâr which was imposed as part of the same tax reforms.
 Foreigners were initially exempted, but there were later attempts to extract temettu payments from foreigners resident in the Ottoman empire.
 This extension of temettu was abolished in 1906 but later reinstated at the start of World War I and extended to foreigners in any profession.